Ampere biological solid-state NMR Summer School

 The following scientists have agreed to participate in the solid-state NMR school

-• Benjamin Bardiaux, Institut Pasteur Paris, France
+• Benjamin Bardiaux, Structure Calculation (ARIA), Institut Pasteur Paris, France

-• Anja Böckmann, CNRS Lyon, France
+• Anja Böckmann, Sample preparation, CNRS Lyon, France

-• Matthias Ernst, ETH Zurich, Switzerland
+• Matthias Ernst, Average Hamiltonians, ETH Zurich, Switzerland

-• Victoria A. Higman, Leicester University, UK
+• Victoria A. Higman, CCPN (Introduction and Practical), Leicester University, UK

-• Piotr Klukowski, ETH Zurich, Switzerland
+• Piotr Klukowski, Automated Assignment and Structure, ETH Zurich, Switzerland

-• Rasmus Linser, Technische Universität Dortmund
+• Rasmus Linser, 1H/Fast, 13C, and 1H assignments, Technische Universität Dortmund, Germany

-• Jennifer Mathies, University Konstanz, Germany
+• Guinevere Mathies, NMR Instrumentation, University Konstanz, Germany

 • Niels Chr.
-Nielsen, Aarhus University, Denmark
+Nielsen, Dipolar Recoupling, Aarhus University, Denmark

-• Hartmut Oschkinat, FMP Berlin, Germany
+• Hartmut Oschkinat, The future of biological solid-state NMR, FMP Berlin, Germany

-• Bernd Reif, Garching, Germany
+• Bernd Reif, Principles of dynamics, Technical University of Munich, Germany

-• Paul Schanda, Vienna, Austria
+• Paul Schanda, Quantification of Dynamics/Pulse sequence library, IST Klosterneuburg, Austria

-• Albert Smith, University Leipzig, Germany
+• Albert A. Smith-Penzel, Time-dependent Hamiltonians/Exercise on dynamics, University Leipzig, Germany

-• Thomas Vosegaard, Aarhus University, Denmark
+• Thomas Vosegaard, Simulation and Software, Aarhus University, Denmark

-• Thomas Wiegand, RWTH Aachen, Germany
+• Thomas Wiegand, The Hamiltonian Operator, RWTH Aachen, Germany

 Topics include among other an introduction into the Hamilton Operator formalism and into time dependent Hamiltonians, theory and application of decoupling and recoupling techniques, solid-state NMR pulse schemes, instrumentation and hardware, data processing, chemical shift assignment strategies and methods for the determination of structures in the solid-state, simulation of pulse schemes and line shapes using SIMPSON, principles and applications of Dynamic Nuclear Polarization (DNP), applications of solid-state NMR in microcrystalline systems, membrane proteins, amyloid fibrils and large soluble protein complexes.